-While Philodendron birkin does indeed grow rapidly and is relatively tall for a houseplant, it probably comes as a relief to learn that it doesn’t need to be repotted often.
+While Philodendron birkin proliferates and is relatively tall for a houseplant, it probably comes as a relief to learn that it doesn’t need to be repotted often.

-So, now you can relax and enjoy the beauty of one of the best indoor houseplants with one less concern on your mind.
+So, now you can relax and enjoy the beauty of one of the best indoor houseplants with one less concern.